SuleymanOFLAZ/Notes/Notes/CPP/CPP_Course/03_CPP_Course.md

 }
 ```

-5. And also followings is legal:
+5. And also following is legal:
 ```cpp
 int main()
 {